 Planning a trip to Oahu and want to explore the Windward Coast town of Kailua?
 Scroll to find out the best things to do in Kailua Oahu, including unbelievable beaches, yummy places to eat, and top attractions.

-This things to do in Kailua Hawaii post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This things to do in Kailua Hawaii post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a great place to visit with your family or friends?

 Kailua is a town on the windward side of Oahu.
 It’s a great place to visit if you’re looking for things to do!
 There are many beautiful beaches, restaurants, and shops that make Kailua an amazing place to spend time while on vacation in Oahu.

 In this blog post, we’ll give you all the information you need about places in Kailua that will help you have a fun-filled vacation!

 You won’t want to miss out on these awesome attractions when spending time in Kailua.
 We’ve got everything from beaches to boutiques – there’s something here for everyone!

 If you’re planning a trip soon, check out our list of top 19 things to do in Kailua below!
 And don’t forget your camera – it’s going to be hard not taking pictures of all these gorgeous views.
 Trust us 🙂